willfurnass/sheffield_hpc/stanage/software/apps/singularity.rst

 Manually mounting paths
 -----------------------

-When using Bessemer's pre-built images on your local machine, it may be useful to mount the existing directories in the image to your own path.
+When using Stanage's pre-built images on your local machine, it may be useful to mount the existing directories in the image to your own path.
 This can be done with the flag ``-B local/path:image/path`` with the path outside of the image left of the colon and the path in the image on the right side, e.g. ::

-  apptainer shell -B local/datapath:/data,local/fastdatapath:/fastdata path/to/imgfile.img
+  apptainer shell -B local/datapath:/data,local/anotherpath3:/anotherpath3 path/to/imgfile.img

 The command mounts the path ``local/datapath`` on your local machine to the ``/data`` path in the image.
-Multiple mount points can be joined with ``,`` as shown above where we additionally specify that ``local/fastdata`` mounts to ``/fastdata``.
+Multiple mount points can be joined with ``,`` as shown above where we additionally specify that ``local/anotherpath3`` mounts to ``/anotherpath3``.
 The ``/home`` folder is automatically mounted by default.

 **Note: In order to mount a path, the directory must already exist within the image.**

-.. _create_image_apptainer_bessemer:
+.. _create_image_apptainer_stanage:

 Creating Your Own Apptainer Images
 ------------------------------------